Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: The chord absorbing step

 On the other hand, ($\gamma_2$) and ($\gamma_3$) imply that $|V^1_j|=|V^2_{j+1}|$.
 So we can apply Proposition~\ref{perfmatch} to find a perfect matching $M_j$ in $\cB(C)^*_i[V^1_j,V^2_{j+1}]$.
 Then the union $F_i$ of the $M_j$ (for all $j=1,\dots,k$) and of $W^*_i$ is a 1-regular digraph on $V(G)\setminus V_0$.
 We can now apply Lemma~\ref{mergecycles} with $F_i$, $\cB(C)^*_i$, $E(C)$, $\eps''$, $r_1/m$ playing the roles of $F$, $G$, $J$, $\eps$, $d$ to replace each $M_j$ with a suitable other perfect matching in $\cB(C)^*_i[V^1_j,V^2_{j+1}]$ to make $F_i$ into a Hamilton cycle $C'_i$ on $V(G)\setminus V_0$.
 To see that (ii) of Lemma~\ref{mergecycles} is satisfied, consider any cycle $D$ in $F_i$.
 If $D$ does not contain any edges from $W^*_i$, then it meets $V^1_j$ for every $j=1,\dots,k$.
 So suppose that $D$ contains some edges from $W^*_i$ and let $v$ be a final vertex on a subpath in $W^*_i\cap D$ (such a vertex exists by ($\gamma_2$)).
 Then $v\in V^1_j$, where $V_j$ is the cluster containing $v$.

 Let $C_i$ be the original version $(C'_i)^{\rm orig}$ of $C'_i$.
 Then Observation~\ref{basicobs} implies that $C_i$ is a Hamilton cycle of $G$.
 By ($\gamma_4$) all the Hamilton cycles $C_1,\dots,C_{q}$ will be pairwise edge-disjoint.
-This proves Claim~5 and thus Lemma~\ref{absorbH}. \endproof
+This completes the proof of Claim~5.

+Let us now consider the case when $(G,\cP,\cP',R,C,U,U')$ is a $(\ell',k,m,\eps,d)$-bi-setup.
+The argument for this case is similar, so we only highlight the places where it differs.
+Given clusters $V_j$ and $V_{j'}$ such that $|j'-j|$ is even, we now define